Sale with up to 70% discount on selected items

 Conclusion

-Vintage is original and comes from the past.
-Retro is new, but is based on the style of earlier times.
+Vintage is original and from the past.
+Retro is new but inspired by the style of earlier times.